Teaching Students with Asperger Syndrome

-Asperger's Syndrome is an Autism Spectrum Disorder, meaning that Asperger's Syndrome shares many characteristics of autism (social impairment, low frustration threshold, lack of empathy, etc.).
-Asperger's Syndrome is distinct from autism, however, because cognitive and linguistic abilities are relatively unaffected.
+Asperger Syndrome (Asperger's) is an Autism Spectrum Disorder, meaning that Asperger Syndrome shares many characteristics of autism (social impairment, low frustration threshold, lack of empathy, etc.).
+Asperger's is distinct from autism, however, because cognitive and linguistic abilities are relatively unaffected.

 As with autism, Asperger's Syndrome is often characterized by hypersensitivity to certain sensory input.
 Students may be unable to tolerate the texture of their clothes against their skin, for instance, or the sound of the radiator, or any number of sensory stimuli.
 These sensory issues can lead to behaviors which greatly disrupt the entire class.
 The actual sensory issue varies by the individual, so it's important for teachers to identify the source of the irritation.
 Once the source of the irritation is identified, steps must be taken to lessen its impact on the student.
 Study carrels, which remove the student somewhat from distracting stimuli, can be very effective in mitigating this issue.